Littleborough, Greater Manchester: Transport

 Littleborough is served by the town's two railway stations, Littleborough itself and at Smithy Bridge.

 The town is situated on the A58 between Rochdale and Halifax and is the starting point of the A6033 which runs northwards up to Todmorden.

 The town is also well provided with buses which connect all districts in the Rochdale area and into the Pennine towns as far as Halifax.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill and local relay TV transmitters.

+Local radio stations are BBC Radio Manchester, Heart North West, Smooth North West, Hits Radio Manchester, Greatest Hits Radio Manchester & The North West, Capital Manchester and Lancashire and Rochdale Valley, a community based radio station.

+The town is served by the local newspaper, the Rochdale Observer and the regional publication which it is part of, the Manchester Evening News.